Thabet-Chaaouri/Quantization/README.md

 8 bit quantization [blog](https://huggingface.co/blog/hf-bitsandbytes-integration)

-### Conclusion
+### Comparing bitsandbytes and auto-gptq

+Bitsandbytes:
+- It does not require calibrating the quantized model with input data as long as it contains torch.nn.Linear modules.
+Quantization is performed on model load.
+- merging adapteers on top of the quantized base model with 0 performance degradation.
+It is poqqible to merge the adapters on top of the dequantized model (This is not supported for GPTQ)

+AutoGPTQ:
-In terms of inference speed, GPTQ generally outperforms bitsandbytes, but bitsandbytes can be faster for fine-tuning.
+- In terms of inference speed, GPTQ generally outperforms bitsandbytes, but bitsandbytes can be faster for fine-tuning.
+- It is possible to quantize models up to 2 bits.
+- supports serialization for any number of bits.
+Bitsandbytes supports 8-bit serialization but does not support 4-bit serialization as of today

+Bitsandbytes is better suited for fine-tuning while GPTQ is better for generation.
+From this observation, one way to get better merged models would be to:
+- Quantize the base model using bitsandbytes (zero-shot quantization)
+- add and fine-tune the adapters
+- merge the trained adapters on top of the dequantized model
+- quantize the merged model using GPTQ and use it for deployment